Malcolm X Assassinated

 In 1963, Malcolm and Elijah Muhammad began disagreeing, and Malcolm X was suspended from the movement.
 He traveled to Mecca, Saudi Arabia, Islam’s holy city.
 There he learned that orthodox Muslims preach equality.
 After the pilgrimage, he adopted the name El-Hajj Malik El-Shabazz and embraced the idea that equal rights could be attained peacefully.

 To this end, Malcolm started the Organization of Afro-American Unity in 1964.
 However, tragedy struck before he could firmly establish the group.
 On February 21, 1965, Malcolm was slated to speak at the Audubon Ballroom in Manhattan.
 As he was speaking, three men rushed the stage and shot him multiple times at close range.
 He died before reaching the hospital at just 39 years old.
 The three men (two of which were Nation of Islam radicals), were given life in prison for the murder.
-Though Malcolm X is often remembered for his pro-violence stance, his highly acclaimed posthumous autobiography (The Autobiography of Malcolm X: As Told to Alex Haley) shed new light on his spiritual journey.
+Though Malcolm X is often remembered for his stance favoring the use of violence if necessary, his highly acclaimed posthumous autobiography (The Autobiography of Malcolm X: As Told to Alex Haley) shed new light on his spiritual journey.

 Click the images to add this history to your collection.